juakali-networks/mip/README.md

 Foreign Agent Forwards RREP packet to Mobile Node on receiving the RREP packet from MoHome Agent

-If you have uestions, comments or need any additional support, Contact juakali.networks@gmail.com
+If you have questions, comments or need any additional support, contact juakali.networks@gmail.com